Atabeg: Atabeg dynasties

-In the Near East
+In West Asia

-Beginning in the twelfth century the atabegs formed a number of dynasties, and displaced the descendants of the Seljukid emirs in their various principalities.
+Beginning in the 12th century, the atabegs formed a number of dynasties, and displaced the descendants of the Seljukid emirs in their various principalities.
 These dynasties were founded by emancipated Mamluks, who had held high office at court and in camp under powerful emirs.
 When the emirs died, they first became stadtholders for the emirs' descendants, and then usurped the throne of their masters.
 There was an atabeg dynasty in Damascus founded by Toghtekin (1103–1128).

 Other atabeg "kingdoms" sprang up to the north east, founded by Sokman (Sökmen), who established himself at Kaifa in Diyarbakır about 1101, and by his brother Ilghazi.
 The city of Mosul was under Mawdud ibn Altuntash, and was later ruled by atabegs such as Aksunkur and Zengi.
 Zengi became Atabeg of Mosul in 1128 and soon established himself as an independent ruler of much of northern Mesopotamia and Syria (including Aleppo).

-The northern part of Luristan, formerly known as Lurikuchik ('Little Luristan'), was governed by independent princes of the Khurshidi dynasty, styled atabegs, from the beginning of the 17th century when the last atabeg, Shah Verdi Khan, was removed by Persian Shah Abbas I and the government of the province given to Husain Khan, the chief of a rival tribe.
+The northern part of Luristan, formerly known as Lurikuchik ('Little Luristan'), was governed by independent princes of the Khurshidi dynasty, styled atabegs, from the beginning of the 17th century when the last atabeg, Shah Verdi Khan, was removed by Persian Shah Abbas the Great and the government of the province given to Husain Khan, the chief of a rival tribe.
 Husain, however, was given the gubernatorial title of vali instead of atabeg.
 The descendants of Husain Khan retained the title.

 Great Luristan, in the southern part of Luristan, was an independent state under the Fazlevieh atabegs from 1160 until 1424.
 Its capital was Idaj, now only represented by mounds and ruins at Malamir.